at1as/amt_calculator_website/README.md

 For a non-web, Ruby version see [this prior project](https://github.com/at1as/AMT_Calculator).

+Issues, PRs, and feedback are welcome (and encouraged 😅)

+### Website

+Hosted site snapshot from 2 August 2018 available here [https://www.jasonwillems.com](https://www.jasonwillems.com/sites/amtcalculator/index.html).

+Note that it's a static HTML page.
+Information entered does not leave that page.

 ### Screenshot

 #### Taken on 2 August 2018:

 ![screenshot](https://github.com/at1as/at1as.github.io/raw/master/github_repo_assets/amt_calculator_1.png)

+### TODO

+* add support for other filing types
+* add explanations for each field

 ### Legal